swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 """
 ```

-You are likely going to match a substring that look like a date string (`16 Feb 2022`), and parse the substring as a `Date` with one of the date parsers in the Foundation framework:
+A common approach is to match a substring that look like a date string (`16 Feb 2022`), and post-process the substring as a `Date` using one of the date parsers in the Foundation framework:

 ```swift
 let regex = Regex {